 Once you’ve tasted musical history, spend an evening with the capital’s present & future on Lower Broadway.
 Dubbed the “Honky Tonk Highway,” Lower Broad is jammed with raucous music bars & restaurants.
 In Music City’s famed entertainment district, the stars of tomorrow take their stab at fame & fortune.

 Ready to start planning your Nashville adventure?
-Get started here:
+Get started with these resources from our Nashville Travel Guide:

 - Nashville in One Day: Itinerary